kgthegreat/kgthegreat.github.io/_posts/2015-09-19-dev-setup-osx.md

 title: Development Environment on OSX
 ---

 In this post I document the steps required to install various tools and environment to start development on OSX 10.10 (Yosemite).
-This post will always be WIP.
+This is an evolving document.

 -----